 Garmin Fenix 6 Review: Accuracy

-During our Fenix 6 review, we were the first to be curious about GPS accuracy.
-The predecessor didn’t always convince us.
-With the Fenix 6 it looks completely different now.
-With a total of two workouts over several kilometers on a bicycle through the city of Cologne, the Fenix 6 hardly makes a fuss.
-Along the way we drive along narrow roads between buildings, under trees, in parks, over bridges and so on… everything a big city has to offer.
-GPS + GLONASS have been set as satellite systems.
+During our Fenix 6 testing, the first thing we were curious about was the GPS accuracy, because the predecessor did not always convince us.
+The result in advance: it looks completely different.
+With a total of two workouts over a distance of several kilometers on a bicycle through the city of Cologne, the watch can hardly afford to make any mistakes.
+Along the route we drove along narrow streets between buildings, under trees, in parks, over bridges, and so on… everything a big city has to offer.
+We have chosen GPS + GLONASS as the satellite systems.

-Especially between buildings GPS sports watches stumble because of signal reflections at the buildings and often do not map distances well.
-Below a screenshot of a part of the total distance from a distance (left) and as an example a zoom into an area between buildings (right).
-You can clearly see how clean the Fenix 6 Pro is even under difficult conditions:
+Especially between buildings, GPS sports clocks stumble because of signal reflections on the buildings and often do not display covered distances well.
+Below is a screenshot of a part of the total distance from a distance (left) and as an example a zoom into an area between buildings (right).
+It is quite obvious how clean the GPS receiver maps the route even under difficult conditions:

-We like that all in all.
-From time to time, inaccuracies can be seen, but they remain within reasonable limits.
-For example you can see in the following screenshot.
-The actual distance driven is more like the red dotted line:
+All in all, we already like that.
+Every now and then inaccuracies can be recognized, but they are kept within limits.
+As you can see for example in the following screenshot.
+The actually driven distance corresponds more to the red dotted line:

-By the way: unplanned routes can be saved in Garmin Connect as a route and sent to a compatible device.
-This means that they can be easily re-scheduled in the future.
+By the way: unplanned routes that have already been driven can later be easily saved as routes in Garmin Connect and sent to a compatible device.
+In this way, these can easily be followed up in the future if necessary.

-In a test of over 7 km of running, the Fenix 6 Pro shows what it can do.
-It allows itself only very few inaccuracies (for example at the very beginning of the training in the first meters) and convinces for the most part.
+In a review of over 7 km of running, the Fenix 6 Pro also shows what it can do.
+It allows itself only very few inaccuracies (for example, at the very beginning of the training in the first meters) and convinces for the most part.
 A large part of the total distance looks like this:

-For comparison, we laid over the measurements of a Garmin Vivoactive 4 that was set identically (GPS / GLONASS).
-The Fenix 6 Pro was carried on the right arm, while the Vivoactive 4 was carried parallel on the left arm.
-This alone can make a GPS recording look different, but the Vivoactive 4 was often placed next to the track.
-As an example, the following screenshot shows how the Fenix 6 Pro (orange) reproduces the actual distance covered very well:
+For comparison, we superimposed the measurements of a Garmin Vivoactive 4 that was set identically (GPS / GLONASS).
+The Fenix 6 Pro was carried on the right arm, while the Vivoactive 4 was carried on the left arm.
+That alone can make a GPS recording look different, but the Vivoactive 4 was significantly more often off the track.
+As an example, the following screenshot shows how the Fenix 6 Pro (orange) reproduces the distance actually covered very well:

-During the Fenix 6 Pro test, our Polar H10 HR chest strap was also used.
-This allows us to check whether the Fenix accurately measures the heart rate.
-The two curves over time look like the following (Garmin Fenix 6 Pro: purple, Polar H10: blue):
+During the Fenix 6 Pro testing, our Polar H10 HR chest strap was also present.
+This allows us to check if the Fenix measures the heart rate accurately.
+The two measurement curves over time look like this (Garmin Fenix 6 Pro: purple, Polar H10: blue)

-All in all, the Fenix 6 Pro does not have any major flaws here either.
-However, the occasional HR peak on the part of the Fenix 6 is seen, which does not belong there.
+All in all, the watch does not afford to make any major mistakes here either.
+However, you can see the one or other HR top on the Fenix 6, which does not belong there.
 The measurement curve reminds us a bit of that of the Vivoactive 4, which also records many peaks.
-These certainly influence the slightly different average values in the end result.
-In optical heart rate measurement, many factors can falsify the measurement.
+These certainly also influence the slightly different average values in the final result.
+In the case of optical heart rate measurement, many factors can falsify the measurement, see our FAQ article on optical heart rate sensors in sports electronics.
 This means that HR measurements do not have to look like this for everyone.
-The average values look good in total:
+The average values look good on the whole:

 |Garmin Fenix 6 Pro||Polar H10|